TheUnsocialEngineer/Antiland/docs/quickstart.rst

 This page gives a brief introduction to the library.
 It assumes you have the library installed, if you don't check the :ref:`installing` portion.

-A Minimal Bot
+A Basic Antiland Bot
 ---------------

-Let's make a bot that responds to a specific message and walk you through it.
+Let's make a simple bot with 2 registered commands that send messages into the chat.

 It looks something like this: